Secure Networks: Blog

-This data can also help managers, and human resources departments form productivity strategies for the entire company.
-If your employees spend more time in meetings then doing work, managers can come up with a plan to reduce meeting times and focus more on productive tasks.
+Using Workplace Analytics data, managers and human resources departments can form productivity strategies for the entire company.
+If most of your employees spend 60% of their time attending meetings and not enough time doing creative work, managers can come up with a strategy to reduce meeting times and focus more on productive tasks.

-Using analytics can also identify how employees collaborate with internal and external parties.
+Workplace Analytics also identifies how employees collaborate with internal and external parties.
 Suppose one of your sales staff frequently communicates with certain contacts.
-By using Workplace Analytics, you can determine whether this particular collaboration is helping the employee hit sales targets or he or she is missing out on more critical contacts.
+By using Workplace Analytics data, the manager would be able to determine whether this particular collaboration pattern is helping the employee hit sales targets or he or she is missing out on other more critical contacts.
 Based on this info, managers would also be able to determine which employees are most likely to meet or exceed their targets and set company-wide standards accordingly.

-Workplace Analytics also allows managers to determine an employee’s level of engagement (i.e., whether the organization’s collaboration patterns are good for the company).
-It also can help to make sure tasks distributed evenly among workers and/or departments.
+Workplace Analytics also allows managers to determine an employee’s level of engagement (i.e., whether the organization’s collaboration patterns are good for the company), and whether workloads are fairly distributed among workers and/or departments.

 Large corporations have been using Workplace Analytics, but small businesses can also benefit from it.
 The data used to provide insights are what employees generate themselves — how much time they spend on meetings, whom they frequently communicate with, and how much time they spend on productive tasks.

-Aside from letting managers examine their staff’s work behavior, analytics also provides an overall look at an organizational level.
-If you want your organization to harness further the capabilities of Workplace Analytics and other Office 365 tools, contact us today.
+Aside from letting managers examine their staff’s work behavior, Workplace Analytics also provides an overall look at an organizational level.
+If you want your organization to further harness the capabilities of Workplace Analytics and other Office 365 tools, give us a call today.